Andrew Grainger

 Andrew Grainger (born 1965) is an English theatre and film actor.
-A native of the United Kingdom, Grainger moved to Castor Bay, Auckland, New Zealand in 2007, where he is active in both theatre and television productions, but continues to appear regularly on British television, as he has since launching his career.
+A native of the United Kingdom, Grainger moved to Castor Bay, Auckland, New Zealand in 2007, where he is active in both theatre and television productions, but continues to appear regularly on British television, as he has since he launched his career.

 Theatre

 "Andy Grainger", as he was initially credited, formulated an acting career through his love of musicals and theatre.
 He began a West End theatre acting, dancing and singing career in 1987 at age 22 at the Prince of Wales Theatre playing "Benjamin" in a stage and road production of Seven Brides for Seven Brothers, directed by Michael Winter, and in 1990 playing "Lt.
 Buzz Adams" in South Pacific, directed by Roger Redfarm.
 He also portrayed "Dr. Orin" in a 1994 production of A Little Shop of Horrors at the Oldham Coliseum Theatre directed by Lindsay Dolan.

 Since then, he has appeared regularly in such venues as the Hull Truck Theatre, London Palladium, King's Head Theatre, Silo Theatre and the Auckland Theatre Company.

 In 2013, he appeared as "Geoff Tordoff" in a production of The Heretic with the Auckland Theatre Company.